OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 An electronic bulletin board system may be designed to ensure that initial posts do not contain profanity based on a list that the post is compared against.
 If a word on a deny list is found in the user entered text the submission is not posted.
 But, once a submission is posted the submitter can access, edit, and change the submission contents to include words included on the profanity/deny list since on edit the posting is never compared again.
 Keeping this in mind, attackers may open an initial blank or minimal discussion then add in whatever they like as an update.

+## Test Objectives

+- Review the project documentation for methods to skip or go through steps in the application process in a different order from the intended business logic flow.
+- Develop a misuse case and try to circumvent every logic flow identified.

 ## How to Test

-### Generic Testing Method

-- Review the project documentation and use exploratory testing looking for methods to skip or go to steps in the application process in a different order from the designed/intended business logic flow.
-- For each method develop a misuse case and try to circumvent or perform an action that is “not acceptable” per the business logic workflow.

-#### Testing Method 1
+### Testing Method 1

 - Start a transaction going through the application past the points that triggers credits/points to the users account.
 - Cancel out of the transaction or reduce the final tender so that the point values should be decreased and check the points/ credit system to ensure that the proper points/credits were recorded.

-#### Testing Method 2
+### Testing Method 2

 - On a content management or bulletin board system enter and save valid initial text or values.
 - Then try to append, edit and remove data that would leave the existing data in an invalid state or with invalid values to ensure that the user is not allowed to save the incorrect information.
 Some “invalid” data or information may be specific words (profanity) or specific topics (such as political issues).